Swarfega

 Swarfega (/swɔːrˈfiːgə/) is a brand of heavy-duty hand cleaner made by Deb Limited, a British company based in Denby, Derbyshire.
 It is used in engineering, construction, and other manual trades, such as printing.

 It is a gelatinous, thixotropic substance, dark green or orange in colour, which is used to clean grease, oil, printer's ink, or general persistent, hydrophobic dirt from the skin.
 A small amount of Swarfega is worked into dry skin and then wiped or rinsed off.
-As with other such cleaners, it can be more effective than soap or other common cleansing products at removing such dirt; accordingly, Swarfega has become virtually ubiquitous in environments where this kind of dirt is common, such as garages and machine shops.
+As with other such cleaners, it can be more effective than soap or other common cleansing products at removing such dirt; accordingly, in the UK, Swarfega became virtually ubiquitous in environments where this kind of dirt is common, such as garages and machine shops.